Alerts and Updates

 The application requires borrowers to provide routine information in connection with their PPP loans, including such items as the SBA and lender PPP loan numbers, the total PPP loan amount and the name and address of the borrower.

 Alternative Payroll Covered Period

-The Loan Forgiveness Application provides for an alternate start date for the eight-week covered period that borrowers with biweekly (or more frequent) payroll schedules may elect to use.
+The Loan Forgiveness Application provides for an alternate start date for the eight-week or 24-week Covered Period that borrowers with biweekly (or more frequent) payroll schedules may elect to use.
 Borrowers may calculate payroll costs eligible for loan forgiveness on the first date of their first pay periods following the date of the first disbursement of the PPP loan―this is the “Alternative Payroll Covered Period.”
-Wherever the application offers a choice between “Covered Period” and “Alternative Payroll Covered Period,” the borrower may choose to use the Alternative Payroll Covered Period described above in lieu of the Covered Period, which is the eight-week period beginning on the date of first disbursement of the loan.
+Wherever the application offers a choice between “Covered Period” and “Alternative Payroll Covered Period,” the borrower may choose to use the Alternative Payroll Covered Period described above in lieu of the Covered Period, which is the eight-week or 24-week period beginning on the date of first disbursement of the loan.

 Forgiveness Amount Calculation

 The Loan Forgiveness Application lists the types of payments that are eligible for loan forgiveness, consistent with prior rules and guidance.
 These include:

 - Payroll costs that are “incurred or paid” during the Covered Period or Alternative Payroll Covered Period are eligible for loan forgiveness.
 Note the following for purposes of this calculation:

 - Payroll costs are considered paid on the day that paychecks are distributed or a borrower originates an ACH credit transaction, and that payroll costs are considered incurred on the day that the employee’s pay is earned.
 This will enable many employers to avoid scheduling an interim paycheck on the last date of the Covered Period.